Erin McLeod: Comeback and disappointment

 McLeod recovered from her second ACL injury quickly and was on the 24-player roster that competed in Chongqing, China at the Four Nations Tournament in late January 2011.
 She appeared in one of three matches against China on January 21.
 After the Four Nations tournament, the Canadian national team convened for their traditional residency program in preparation for the FIFA Women's World Cup.
 The team trained in Italy from February 12–22 preceding the Cyprus Cup.
-McLeod appeared in three of the four matches in the Cyprus Cup, recording two shutouts.
-Following the tournament, the Canadian team took a break, during which McLeod hosted Special Goalkeeper Training Sessions from March 17–18.
-The team reconvened for a four-week training camp from March 23 – April 20 in Roma, Italy to prepare for the FIFA Women's World Cup.
-During the camp, McLeod appeared in three friendlies and recorded two shutouts.
+McLeod appeared in three of the four matches in the Cyprus Cup, recording two clean sheets.
+Following the tournament, the Canadian team took a break during which McLeod hosted Special Goalkeeper Training Sessions.
+The team reconvened for a four-week training camp from March 23 – April 20 in Roma, Italy to prepare for the World Cup.
+During the camp, McLeod appeared in three friendlies and recorded two clean sheets.

-As Canada's starting goalkeeper at the 2011 FIFA Women's World Cup in Germany, McLeod appeared in two of three matches in the group stage, allowing six goals.
-Despite an impressive effort, the Canadian team did not advance past the group stage and finished last.
+As Canada's starting goalkeeper at the 2011 FIFA Women's World Cup in Germany, McLeod appeared in two of three matches in the group stage, conceding six goals.
+Despite an impressive effort, the Canadian team did not advance past the group stage.
 Some have stated that the team was burned out following the extensive residency program leading up to the World Cup.
 Players were also critical of the decision of head coach Carolina Morace to hold the camp in Italy as opposed to Canada.
-Following the tournament, McLeod appeared in two friendlies against the United States and Sweden.
+Following the tournament, McLeod appeared in friendlies against the United States and Sweden.